jyotirbhandari/http.webserver/README.md

 ``dispatch``

-To track and validate the path of the requested fi,e.
+To track and validate the path of the requested file.

 ``run``